-Hamilton was admitted to the bar when he was 25 years old and learned on the job.
+Hamilton was admitted to the New York bar when he was 25 years old and learned on the job.
 He had a successful firm, where he specialized in maritime litigation.
-Hamilton gave it up to enter public service, and returned to the firm in 1795 to pay for his expenses.
+Hamilton gave it up to enter public service but returned to the firm in 1795 to make additional income.

 2. Aaron Burr

 Burr was a formidable attorney in his own right and also appeared with Hamilton early in his career in court proceedings.
 (However, the legend that they were law partners isn’t true.)
 Maria Reynolds, the woman at the center of a sex scandal involving Hamilton, was represented by Burr in her divorce case.
 After leaving public life, Burr had a successful law practice.

 Lincoln’s abilities as a lawyer were legendary even before he was elected president in 1860.
 Unlike Hamilton and Burr, Lincoln had little formal schooling.
 He also always had a law partner.
 Lincoln argued one case in front of the U.S. Supreme Court, which he lost.
 His skills were reading juries and making oral arguments.